-Marvel Universe is one of the biggest movie franchises in existence right now, there has been a huge increase in the number of people buying these comics.
-The Marvel Comics novels are some of the most popular series in the world and are still being produced by several writers.
-While these comics have been popular for many years, it's clear that as more people watch higher-grossing movies, they want more and comics are the best place to go.
-Schatz's solution is to turn the single-issue comic into an anthological number of several hundred pages and containing several stories supported by popular characters.
+Marvel Universe is one of the biggest movie franchises in the world, and it's no surprise that it has led to a surge in comic book sales.
+The Marvel Comics novels are some of the most beloved series around, and they are still being produced by a variety of writers.
+It's clear that as more people watch higher-grossing movies, they want more and comics are the perfect place to find it.
+Schatz's solution is to turn the single-issue comic into an anthology with several hundred pages and multiple stories featuring popular characters.

-It has been almost as busy on the big screen in recent years, with a comic book offering dominating at the box office.
-However, superheroes have been the dominant genre in American comics since the 1960s and are still the first thing many people think of when they think of comics.
-For the many expert administrators who own and operate these comic book stores, their experience and backlog catalogs are second to none and can never be replaced.
-A lot of people will line up outside their favorite comic book store to wait for the new release before it sells out.
+The big screen has been just as busy in recent years, with comic book movies dominating at the box office.
+Superheroes have been the main genre in American comics since the 1960s and are still the first thing many people think of when they think of comics.
+For those who own and operate comic book stores, their expertise and extensive catalogs are unparalleled and irreplaceable.
+People will often line up outside their favorite comic book store to get their hands on the newest release before it sells out.

-Schatz could be right, since the compiled format has dominated comic book sales in recent years.
-The opening Free Comic Book Day event was a resounding success and surpassed everything Field had imagined.
-That change has resulted in millions of new followers, many of whom may have never learned a real comic in real life.
-These graphic novels are much more popular today than you might think, and big publishers have a large fan base that queues outside comic book stores to get the latest issue.
+Schatz may be right, as compiled formats have been dominating comic book sales lately.
+The inaugural Free Comic Book Day event was a huge success and exceeded Field's expectations.
+This shift has resulted in millions of new followers, many of whom may never have read a real comic book before.
+Graphic novels are much more popular today than you might think, and major publishers have a large fan base that queues up outside comic book stores for the latest issue.